 Rodger Foster | AASA Executive Committee

-Rodger Foster is a current Executive Committee member at AASA.
-He is also the CEO and MD of SA Airlink (Pty) Limited, serving in this position for the past 20 years.
+Rodger Foster serves as an AASA Executive Committee member.
+He is also the CEO and MD of SA Airlink (Pty) Limited, serving in this position for over 20 years.

 Foster was the Chairperson of AASA from 1994 to 2000; and is a trustee of the Regenesys Foundation, a registered South African Public Benefit Organisation, an intiative of the Regenesys Business School.
 The Regenesys Foundation assists individuals and organisations achieve personal and organisational goals by enhancing their management and leadership potential via free access to quality tertiary education; and the creation of entrepreneurs through the Regenesys Free Business Education programme.

 Foster holds a Bachelor of Building Sciences from the University of Witwatersrand.
 A keen aviator, he also holds a commercial pilot license (CPL) with Instrument Rating.